 There's nothing worse than blowing $15,000 on, say, a trip, and then realizing at tax time, you should have set aside $5,000 of it.
 Some lump sums come with a hidden cost—taxes.
 Most of the time, a work bonus check has the taxes withdrawn before you can spend the full amount.
 For other sources, you might end up having to give 30 to 50 percent back in taxes.
 Another possible problem is that the extra money might bump you up to a new tax bracket.
 Will you need to put some in a health care savings account, donate to charity, or max out a retirement account to mitigate those issues?

-"I would definitely talk to your financial advisor and an accountant because you just want to make sure you understand how that's going to affect your taxes," Williams says.
+"I would definitely talk to your financial consultant and an accountant because you just want to make sure you understand how that's going to affect your taxes," Williams says.

 Don't forget to have fun

 "I'm not the type to say 'no, you can't have any fun,' because I think life is worth living," Williams says.
 But if it feels like you're itching to spend for the sake of spending, it's OK to set up a savings account for when you find something you really want or need.